 It’s Open House Season!

-When getting your home ready to sell or rent you want to be sure to schedule at least one or two open houses.
+When getting ready to sell your mobile home you want to be sure to schedule at least one or two open houses.
 This article will walk you through with a few simple tips on how you can have a successful open house!

 Whether this is your first time, or maybe you just need some fresh ideas, there always are tricks available on how to be certain your home is ready for potential buyers or renters.

 The very first thing you want to do is be sure you schedule your open houses way ahead of time.
 This gives you enough time to have the home ready.
 Start by adding the open house to your calendar and also set mini-goals before the event.
 By spacing out any home additions or improvements with plenty time in advance you avoid feeling overwhelmed and set yourself up for a stress-free event.

 Lists Lists Lists

 Now that you have the date on the calendar and you have added any home improvements needed, start a list of the smaller to-do stuff too.
 Everything from exterior to interior decor, to repairing a squeaky cupboard or adding some additional flower beds.
 Don’t forget about the cleaning list too!